The Copy-editing and Proofreading Course

 Learn how to edit and proofread documents like a pro

-Are you particular about word choice?
-Do typos and clunky sentences drive you to distraction?
-You may have what it takes to be an editor.
+If you are particular about word choice, and if typos and clunky sentences drive you to distraction, you may have what it takes to be an editor.

 We’ll help you gain the skills you need to get hired by publishers, business owners and curators of online content.
-A professional editor will be on hand to guide you every step of the way.
+A professional editor will be on hand to guide you and assess your work every step of the way.